xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 * For each benchmark, identify a representative point in its parameter space that is compatible with current collider and precision constraints.

-*Protocol:*
+**Protocol**

 1. For each benchmark model and parameter point, construct a state `m` in `M_reg` using an encoding in `E_hier`.
 2. Evaluate `m_weak(m)`, `M_UV(m)`, `Delta_nat(m)` and then compute `H_scale(m)`, `H_nat(m)` and `H_total(m)`.
+3. Discard any configuration that lies in `S_sing` as out of domain.
-3. Record the set of hierarchy tension scores across all benchmarks.
+4. Record the set of hierarchy tension scores across all benchmarks.
-4. Group models into “intuitively natural” and “intuitively unnatural” based on independent qualitative criteria.
+5. Group models into “intuitively natural” and “intuitively unnatural” based on independent qualitative criteria.

-*Metrics:*
+**Metrics**

 * Distribution of `H_total(m)` for the two groups.
-* Separation between the two distributions (for example in terms of mean values or a simple distance between their cumulative distributions).
+* Separation between the two distributions, for example in terms of mean values or a simple distance between their cumulative distributions.
-* Stability of the separation under small changes of `g_scale`, `g_nat`, and library reference values that remain within the declared fixed choices.
+* Stability of the separation under small changes of `g_scale`, `g_nat`, and library reference values that remain within the declared fixed choices for `WeightKey_Q022` and `LibraryKey_ref_Q022`.

-*Falsification conditions:*
+**Falsification conditions**

 * If the encoding assigns similar or lower `H_total` to benchmarks that are widely regarded as unnatural than to benchmarks regarded as natural, and this persists under small robust parameter changes, the current choice of observables and weights is considered falsified at the effective layer.
 * If `H_total` is dominated by arbitrary parameter choices in the encoding, such that tiny changes in encoding constants qualitatively reorder the tension ranking without clear justification, the encoding is considered unstable and rejected.

-*Encoding implementation note:*
+**Encoding implementation note**

-All quantities are implemented as continuous real valued observables, consistent with the header metadata.
+All quantities are implemented as continuous real valued observables, consistent with the header metadata `Semantics: continuous`.
 No discrete or hybrid interpretation is introduced in this experiment.

-*Boundary note:*

-Falsifying TU encoding != solving canonical statement.
-This experiment can reject specific encodings for hierarchy tension but does not prove which underlying mechanism, if any, resolves the hierarchy problem in nature.
+**Boundary note**

+Falsifying a TU encoding in this sense does not solve the canonical hierarchy problem.
+It only rejects specific spectral_tension encodings for Q022.

 ---

 ### Experiment 2: Data driven tightening of hierarchy tension bands

-*Goal:*
+**Goal**

 Assess how collider and precision measurements shrink the low tension region of model space and whether any admissible low tension models remain after including updated data.

-*Setup:*
+**Setup**

 * Start from a broad prior over model classes that include the benchmarks above and additional general parameterized deformations.
 * Use publicly available constraints from collider searches, electroweak precision observables, and flavor physics.

-*Protocol:*
+**Protocol**

 1. Sample model instances from the prior and discard those incompatible with existing experimental constraints.
-2. For each surviving instance, encode it as `m` in `M_reg` using an encoding in `E_hier` and compute `H_total(m)`.
+2. For each surviving instance, encode it as `m` in `M_reg` using an encoding in `E_hier`.
+3. Evaluate `H_total(m)` and discard any `m` that lies in `S_sing` as out of domain.
-3. Define a low tension band `H_total(m) <= H_cut` with `H_cut` chosen in advance based on library references and not tuned to the data outcome.
+4. Define a low tension band `H_total(m) <= H_cut` with `H_cut` chosen in advance based on library references and not tuned to the data outcome.
-4. Compute the fraction of surviving models that lie within the low tension band.
+5. Compute the fraction `f_low` of surviving models that lie within the low tension band.

-*Metrics:*
+**Metrics**

 * Fraction `f_low` of models in the low tension band before and after applying new data.
-* Sensitivity of `f_low` to reasonable variations in `H_cut` that remain consistent with the original library based definition.
+* Sensitivity of `f_low` to reasonable variations in `H_cut` that remain consistent with the original library based definition and the fixed `WeightKey_Q022`.

-*Falsification conditions:*
+**Falsification conditions**

 * If, after applying updated constraints, `f_low` becomes effectively zero for every encoding in `E_hier` that respects the fairness constraints, the current hierarchy resolution strategy is considered falsified at the effective layer.
 * If the only way to keep `f_low` from collapsing to zero is to move `H_cut` or other thresholds in a way that directly depends on the new data, the encoding is judged to have become post hoc and is rejected.

-*Encoding implementation note:*
+**Encoding implementation note**

 The entire procedure treats model parameters and observables as continuous quantities.
 Sampling and evaluation are carried out in a way that is independent of the specific measured values of `m_weak` and `M_UV` for our world, except through the experimental constraints themselves.

-*Boundary note:*

-Falsifying TU encoding != solving canonical statement.
-This experiment can show that a given family of low tension explanations is no longer viable but cannot identify the true ultraviolet mechanism or prove that none exists.
+**Boundary note**

+Falsifying a particular family of low tension explanations in this way does not prove which ultraviolet mechanism, if any, resolves the hierarchy problem in nature.
+It only documents that the given encoding and model class no longer provide a viable low tension band.

 ---

 ## 7. AI and WFGY engineering spec

 This block describes how Q022 can be used as a module in AI systems inside the WFGY framework.

+All modules and signals defined here operate at the effective layer.
+They must **not** be interpreted as solving the hierarchy problem.
+They only track and report hierarchy spectral_tension on effective observables.

 ### 7.1 Training signals